suyeshrimal/Marathon_EDA/README.md

 # Marathon_EDA
-It a exploratory data analysis of a marathon using python
+It is a exploratory data analysis of a marathon using python